Countdown games, and simulation on (succinct) one-counter nets: Reachability Game Reduces to (Bi)simulation Game

 We now note that the LTS $\calL(\calG_\calN)$ ``mimicking'' the r-game $\calG_\calN$ associated with a socn-r-game $\calN$ (recall~(\ref{eq:gamefornet})) can be presented as $\calL_{\calN'}$ for a SOCN $\calN'$ (recall~(\ref{eq:ltsfornet})) that is efficiently constructible from $\calN$:

-\begin{lemma} There is a logspace algorithm that, given a socn-r-game $\calN$, constructs a SOCN $\calN'$ such that the LTSs $\calL(\calG_\calN)$ and $\calL_{\calN'}$ are isomorphic. \end{lemma} \begin{proof} We again use Figures~\ref{fig:attchoice} and~\ref{fig:defendchoice} for illustration; now $s_i$ are viewed as control states and the bracketed parts of edge-labels are counter-changes (in binary).
+\begin{lem} There is a logspace algorithm that, given a socn-r-game $\calN$, constructs a SOCN $\calN'$ such that the LTSs $\calL(\calG_\calN)$ and $\calL_{\calN'}$ are isomorphic. \end{lem} \begin{proof} We again use Figures~\ref{fig:attchoice} and~\ref{fig:defendchoice} for illustration; now $s_i$ are viewed as control states and the bracketed parts of edge-labels are counter-changes (in binary).

 Given a socn-r-game $\calN=(Q,Q_{\exists}, \delta, \Pwin)$, we first consider the r-game

 (``the control-state game of $\calN$'') arising from $\calN$ by \emph{forgetting the counter-changes}; hence $q\gt{}\bar{q}$ iff there is a rule $q\gt{z}\bar{q}$.
 In fact, we will assume that there is at most one rule $q\gt{z}\bar{q}$ in $\delta$ (of $\calN$) for any pair $(q,\bar{q})\in Q\times Q$; this can be achieved by harmless modifications.